New Media Communications (NMC)

 Available via Ecampus

-NMC 380, PRE-PRODUCTION, 4 Credits
+NMC 380, +PRE-PRODUCTION, 4 Credits

 Focuses on pre-production or the planning phase of various audio/visual storytelling media.
-Explores creative application of visualizing a text narrative into a audio/visual media production.
+Explores creative application of visualizing a text narrative into an audio/visual media production.
 Topics include story structure, concept development, visual research, cinematic language, shot composition, storyboarding, animatics and editing.

 Available via Ecampus